tomjoht/tomjoht.github.io/_posts/2015/2015-12-10-ten-realizations-using-swagger-and-swagger-ui.md

 The [Swagger UI](https://github.com/swagger-api/swagger-ui) reads the Swagger spec file and displays it in the visual format that you see with examples such as the [Swagger Petstore](http://petstore.swagger.io/).

-(Note that because my Swagger file is behind the firewall, I can't link to it here.
+(Note that because my Swagger spec file is behind the firewall, I can't link to it here.
 But I'll use Petstore or generic examples that clarify my points.)

 ## 1. There's a Model Schema and Model view

 The Swagger UI lets you toggle between a "Model Schema" and a "Model" view for both responses and request body parameters.

+**Update: In the new version of the Swagger UI, these options are called "Example Value" and "Model," which makes more sense.**

 The Model Schema shows a sample of the syntax along with examples.
 When you click the Model Schema (yellow box) in the [/Pet (POST) endpoint](http://petstore.swagger.io/#!/pet/addPet), Swagger inserts the content in the `body` parameter box.
 Here's the Pet POST endpoint Model Schema: